Here's a PowerShell script that removes empty folders recursively:

 Remove-Item

--Force to get hidden folders - Sort them in descending order as we want to remove the deepest folders first
+-Force to include hidden folders - Sort them in descending order to ensure the deepest folders are removed first

 - Remove the folder